Alan Moore: Political views

 Moore politically identifies as an anarchist, and outlined his interpretation of anarchist philosophy, and its application to fiction writing in an interview with Margaret Killjoy, collected in the 2009 book, Mythmakers and Lawbreakers:

 I believe that all other political states are in fact variations or outgrowths of a basic state of anarchy; after all, when you mention the idea of anarchy to most people they will tell you what a bad idea it is because the biggest gang would just take over.
 Which is pretty much how I see contemporary society.
 We live in a badly developed anarchist situation in which the biggest gang has taken over and have declared that it is not an anarchist situation – that it is a capitalist or a communist situation.
 But I tend to think that anarchy is the most natural form of politics for a human being to actually practice.

 In December 2011, Moore responded to Frank Miller's attack on the Occupy movement, calling his more recent work misogynistic, homophobic and misguided.
 Worldwide, Occupy protesters adopted the Guy Fawkes mask from V for Vendetta.
-The mask has also been adopted by Anonymous, Egyptian revolutionaries, and anti-globalization demonstrators.
-Moore described Occupy as "ordinary people reclaiming rights which should always have been theirs" and added:
+The mask has also been adopted by Anonymous, Egyptian revolutionaries, and anti-globalisation demonstrators.
+Moore described Occupy as "ordinary people reclaiming rights which should always have been theirs", and added:

 I can't think of any reason why as a population we should be expected to stand by and see a gross reduction in the living standards of ourselves and our kids, possibly for generations, when the people who have got us into this have been rewarded for it – they've certainly not been punished in any way because they're too big to fail.
 I think that the Occupy movement is, in one sense, the public saying that they should be the ones to decide who's too big to fail.
 As an anarchist, I believe that power should be given to the people whose lives this is actually affecting.

 Moore is a member of The Arts Emergency Service, a British charity working with 16- to 19-year-olds in further education from diverse backgrounds.

 In August 2016, Moore endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
-In the 2017 general election, Moore expressed guarded support for the Labour Party, mainly due to the left-wing socialist Corbyn being elected leader, although he does not vote as a matter of political principle.
+In the 2017 UK general election, Moore expressed guarded support for the Labour Party, mainly due to the left-wing socialist Corbyn being elected leader, although he does not vote as a matter of political principle.
 In November 2019, Moore again expressed guarded support for Labour, saying that he was voting for the first time in over forty years.
-"Although my vote is principally against the Tories rather than for Labour," he wrote, "I'd observe that Labour's current manifesto is the most encouraging set of proposals that I've ever seen from any major British party.
+He wrote: "Although my vote is principally against the Tories rather than for Labour, I'd observe that Labour's current manifesto is the most encouraging set of proposals that I've ever seen from any major British party.
 Though these are immensely complicated times and we are all uncertain as to which course we should take, I'd say the one that steers us furthest from the glaringly apparent iceberg is the safest bet."